virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 - `caption` *[optional]* - field label
 - `name` *[optional]* - name of the field
 - `buttonText` *[optional]* - button label
 - `url` *[optional]* - external source URL.
-The default link is to the current Virtuozzo PaaS Dashboard.
+The default link is to the current Virtuozzo Application Platform Dashboard.
 New popup window is opened only via POST request.
 - `popupWidth` *[optional]* - width in pixels
 - `popupHeight` *[optional]* - height in pixels
 - `popupCallbackEvent` - event handler